Tris123FC/Portfolio/README.md

 **Motivation:** Homelessness is a pressing social issue, and I wanted to understand how government spending impacts homelessness rates across different regions.
 This project involves a time-series analysis of relief spending relative to housing procurement and a geographical analysis of homelessness figures across the UK.
 The goal was to identify trends and disparities that could inform policy decisions.
 **Link to Project:** [Analysis of Homelessness Relief Figures](https://github.com/Tris123FC/Portfolio/blob/main/1_homelessness_analysis/README.md)

-## 2. Classification of Plant Growth Using Machine Learning
+## 2. Analysis of Tech Sector Stock Market: 2014-2024

-**Motivation:** Understanding plant growth is essential for improving agricultural practices and ensuring crop yield.
-This project involved developing a machine learning model to classify plant growth stages based on various features such as soil quality, water availability, and environmental conditions.
-The aim was to provide insights that could enhance farming strategies and contribute to more efficient plant cultivation.
+**Motivation:** The tech industry plays a crucial role in the global economy, and I wanted to explore how market trends impact the stock prices of major tech companies like Facebook, Google, Amazon, and Microsoft.
+This project involves a detailed analysis of stock price movements over time, with a focus on identifying patterns and factors influencing these trend.
+I then proceed to test the predictions of an LSTM machine learning model on future stock prices by comparing the prediction with the actual values of stock prices.
+The goal is to provide insights that could guide investment decisions and a deeper understanding of the tech market landscape.
 **Link to Project:** [Analyses of Tech Firms' Stock Market Stock Prices](https://github.com/Tris123FC/Portfolio/blob/main/2_stock_analysis/README.md))

 ## 3. A/B Test on Landing Page Conversion Rates